Funding

 Auditions held annually in Fall Quarter

-Auditions will be held in the fall for the Rockefeller Chapel Carillon Studio, students learning to play and lead virtual or onsite tours on the great bells of the Laura Spelman Memorial Carillon, one of the largest musical instruments in the world.
-There are up to 20 student carillonneurs receiving regular free instruction throughout the year, and recently 2 summer carillon awardees from this group receiving a stipend for the following summer to continue recitals.
-The program is directed by Joey Brink, University Carillonneur (jbrink@uchicago.edu).
+Auditions will be held in the fall for the Rockefeller Chapel Carillon Studio, students learning to play and lead virtual or onsite tours on the great bells of the Laura Spelman Rockefeller Memorial Carillon, one of the largest musical instruments in the world.
+There are up to 20 student carillonists receiving regular free instruction throughout the year, and occasional summer stipends for students to continue recitals.
+The program is directed by Alex Johnson, University Carillonist (alexrjohnson@uchicago.edu).
+To become part of the Rockefeller carillon studio, you must be enrolled full time in a degree-granting program at the University of Chicago, with three or more years to go in your degree program, and you must be able to read both treble and bass clefs.

 Music Department Lesson Awards